droe-lang/droe-lang.github.io/src/guide/index.md

   url: /guide/installation/
 ---

-Roe is a **minimal declarative language** designed for writing executable processes as `.roe` files that compile to WebAssembly.
-It combines the simplicity of configuration languages with the power of modern programming constructs.
+Roe is a **minimal declarative language** designed for writing executable processes as `.roe` files.
+By default, Roe compiles to **RoeVM bytecode** for high-performance native execution, while also supporting compilation to multiple target languages and platforms including WebAssembly, Rust, Java, Python, Go, Node.js and mobile frameworks.

 ## What is Roe?

 Roe fills the gap between simple configuration files and full programming languages.
 It's designed for:

+- **High-performance execution** with RoeVM's native bytecode runtime as the default choice
+- **Multi-language compilation** to native code for Rust, Java, Python, Go, Node.js and JavaScript ecosystems
+- **Cross-platform deployment** supporting web, mobile (Android/iOS), and backend frameworks
 - **Automation scripts** that need to be readable and maintainable
 - **Process definitions** that can be version-controlled and reviewed
-- **Cross-platform execution** with WebAssembly's portability
 - **Git-friendly workflows** with clean, mergeable source files

 ## Key Features

-### 🚀 WebAssembly Performance
+### 🚀 High-Performance RoeVM Runtime
-Roe compiles to WebAssembly for near-native performance across all platforms.
-No runtime overhead, just pure speed.
+Roe compiles to native bytecode by default, running on the high-performance RoeVM runtime.
+Also supports WebAssembly compilation for maximum portability across all platforms.

 ### 🔒 Strong Type System
 Static typing with `int`, `text`, `flag`, `decimal`, and collections.
 Catch errors at compile time, not runtime.